publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch44/schI/ptB/m__us_usc_t20_s2342.md

             An eligible agency not choosing to consolidate funds under [section 2372 of this title][/us/usc/t20/s2372] shall fulfill the plan or application submission requirements of this section, and [section 2371(c) of this title][/us/usc/t20/s2371/c], by submitting a single State plan.
 In such plan, the eligible agency may allow recipients to fulfill the plan or application submission requirements of [section 2354 of this title][/us/usc/t20/s2354] and subsections (a) and (b) of [section 2374 of this title][/us/usc/t20/s2374] by submitting a single local plan.

-        (2) __Plan submitted as part of 501 plan__
+        (2) __Plan submitted as part of combined plan__

-            The eligible agency may submit the plan required under this section as part of the plan submitted under [section 501 of Public Law 105–220][/us/pl/105/220/s501] \[[20 U.S.C.
-9271][/us/usc/t20/s9271]\], if the plan submitted pursuant to the requirement of this section meets the requirements of this chapter.
+            The eligible agency may submit the plan required under this section as part of the plan submitted under [section 3113 of title 29][/us/usc/t29/s3113], if the plan submitted pursuant to the requirement of this section meets the requirements of this chapter.

     (e) __Plan approval__